Importance of Blood Donor Program Exemplified by NMCSD Lab Tech

-SAN DIEGO, Calif.
-(Jan.
-26, 2024) During some medical crises a healthcare professional may also end up being a patient at the facility that they work at.
+During some medical crises a healthcare professional may also end up being a patient at the facility that they serve at.
 For Naval Medical Center San Diego’s (NMCSD) Chief Hospital Corpsman Charlene Green, that is exactly what transpired for her during the recent holiday period.

+Green, who serves as one of NMCSD’s Laboratory Department divisional leading chief petty officers, and who is a native from Brooklyn, New York, oversees all aspects of operation of the hospital’s advanced laboratory department — to include its blood related divisions.

 |Date Taken: